datavillage-me/dv-documentation/docs/user-manual/code-provider/create-algorithm/develop-algorithm.md

 # Develop Algorithm

 Developing your algorithm is a critical part of the Code Provider workflow.
-In this section, you'll find detailed guidance on how to leverage the `dv_utils` Python library to build, test, and deploy your algorithm in the DataVillage platform.
+In this section, you'll find detailed guidance on how to leverage the `dv_utils` Python library to build, test, and deploy your algorithm in the Datavillage platform.

 The `dv_utils` library simplifies common tasks and streamlines integration with our Data Engine, ensuring that your final delivery is a Docker image that meets the platform's requirements.